 Jaws, from a very young Steven Spielberg, is the ultimate killer shark movie.
 It’s scary as hell, but if you watch it closely, it works so brilliantly more by creating a sense of dread than by actually depicting on-screen grotesque violence.
 Part of that was the result of Spielberg’s directorial acumen and restraint, and part of it was the result of difficulties with Bruce, the mechanical shark, which required getting creative on the fly.
 And when Spielberg did reach for the big scares — Ben Gardner’s severed head, Bruce’s vicious attacks – those delivered, too, quite viscerally.
 Plus, Spielberg added quick glimpses of nudity.
 By any standard, then or now, this one should be rated R.

 Gremlins is as scary as it is cute and funny, and it’s pretty damn cute and funny.
-The film, produced by… say it with us… Steven Spielberg, apparently was right up there with Indiana Jones and the Temple of Doom in compelling the MPAA to devise the PG-13 rating.
+The film, produced by… say it with us… Steven Spielberg apparently was right up there with Indiana Jones and the Temple of Doom in compelling the MPAA to devise the PG-13 rating.
 Humans die here, sure, a couple of them horrifically, but it’s the gremlins whose demises induce shrieks.
 Lynn Peltzer (Frances Lee McCain) is a one-woman wrecking crew during the bat-shit crazy and intense scene in which she mutilates one gremlin in a blender, stabs another three times, and blows up a third in a microwave oven.
 Lynn also figures in another terrifying sequence in which a gremlin-infested Christmas tree attacks her.
 And, the villainous Stripe gets his comeuppance at the end, as he literally melts before moviegoers’ eyes, screeching and gurgling the whole time.

-Gremlins is streaming for rent on Amazon Prime for $3.99.
+Gremlins is streaming on HBO Max.

 OK, so how the hell is this one rated PG?
 The combination of director Tobe Hooper (The Texas Chain Saw Massacre) and producer Steven Spielberg (who directed more of Poltergeist than anyone knew at the time) breathes life into this creepy movie that doesn’t shy away from showing its spooks and specters.
 The tree attacking Robbie (Oliver Robbins) is shockingly realistic, the clown is freaky AF, and the skeletons popping up left and right are truly disturbing, especially during the extended pool sequence.
 But it’s the squirm-inducing face-peeling sequence (which follows an equally nauseating steak disintegration) that should have garnered the film an R rating, and we mean a hard R.

-Poltergeist is streaming on Netflix.
+Poltergeist is streaming on HBO Max.

 It’s Alive (1974)